40net-cloud/fortinet-oci-solutions/FortiGate/Active-Passive/Dual-AD/readme.md

-A set of OCI Terraform Templates for getting you started in Oracle with Fortinet solutions.
+A set of OCI Terraform Templates for getting you started in Oracle with Fortinet solutions

-# Active/Passive High Available FortiGate pair Regional Subnet.
+# Active/Passive High Available FortiGate pair Regional Subnet

 ## Introduction
 This Terraform template VERSION.0.12x deploys a High Availability pair of FortiGate Next-Generation Firewallis accompanied by the required infrastructure.